mrBigJS/d3-simpleCharts/README.md

 == Description ==

-d3-simpleCharts is here: you can start to generate and show the new W3C's sharp and fast SVG charts (eq SVG formats via d3.js data driven docs library) from your WordPress blog pages/posts easily.
+d3-simpleCharts is here: you can start to generate and show the new W3C's sharp and ultra fast SVG charts from your own WordPress blog pages / posts easily.

-This package gives you 1 powerfull shortcode to startup using 4 different shapes of graphs.
+This package gives you 1 powerfull shortcode to startup using 5 different shapes & types of graphs.

-Please, talke a look at readme.txt or  Wiki for documentations.
+Please, take a look at Wiki for full documentation.

 Thank you !